-Recent research studies have identified several variances (mutations) occurring in the gene PPP2R5D that are related to or causing a host of neurodevelopmental disorders in the human brain.
+Recent research studies have identified several variances (mutations) occurring in the genes PPP2R5D, PPP2R5C, and PPP2R1A that are related to or causing a host of neurodevelopmental disorders in the human brain.
 These disorders include Intellectual Disability (ID), some forms of Autism Spectrum Disorder and associated physical conditions.
-In addition, the identified mutations are also linked to Alzheimer’s Disease and certain forms of cancer.
+In addition, the identified mutations are also linked to Alzheimer’s Disease, epilepsy, Parkinson's disease, and certain forms of cancer.

 FREQUENTLY ASKED QUESTIONS